tanloong/neosca/README.md

 #### Print the Help Message

-If you call the `nsca` command without any arguments or options, it will return a help message.
+If you call `nsca` without any arguments or options, it will return a help message.

 ## Citing